 Having discussed what CCM is and its benefits, let’s see how to make it work well for you.

 To start, engage with your teams to understand the customer-facing communications they send.
 Learn their pain points and where customer experience is compromised.
-If feasible, conduct a survey to gain some customer feedback on their communication preferences, your marketing team may already hold this information.
+If feasible, survey customers to gain some feedback on their communication preferences, your marketing team may already hold this information.

 When you’ve got a clear idea of the types of documents, quantities and communication channels you’d like – speak to one of Datagraphic’s experts.

 Don’t jump in and buy CCM software, read this first!

 CCM software is very comprehensive, but it can take years to deliver a return on the investment.
 Usually, this is because of the upfront (or monthly) software license costs and the resource needed to train and provide a system change internally.